Machines and Tools - Furniture Production Machinery

 So, to the question "Why not maximize the stack height when using a chop saw?" the simple answer is lot size.

 How do we do it in practice?
 Mitică Neacșu, Service Manager Accesoria Group | Equipment Division, recommends running a simulation before starting work.
-This way "the manufacturer may find that the frames for 23 bedrooms have a productivity of 95%, while the frames for 20 bedrooms are not as efficient".
+In this way "the manufacturer may find that framing for 23 bedrooms has a productivity of 95%, whereas framing for 20 bedrooms is not as efficient".
 The example needs to be adapted on a case-by-case basis, depending on the volume, the types of parts produced and the manufacturer's internal definition of 'batch'.

 What does "a batch" mean?

 The batch is defined differently in almost every factory.
 It can be a part, a box, a kitchen, a floor, a job or a mix in between.
-The purpose of working with 'batches' is to balance the workflow by utilizing a variety of machining processes and tooling in the space available.
+The purpose of working with "batches" is to balance the workflow by utilizing a variety of machining processes and tooling in the space available.

 What is the correct batch size?